idaholab/Deep-Lynx/readme.md

 2. Clone the DeepLynx [repository](https://github.inl.gov/Digital-Engineering/DeepLynx/tree/main).

-3. Change directories with `cd ./NodeLibraries/dl-fast-load` and run `cargo clean && cargo build --release  --message-format=json-render-diagnostics  > build-output.txt` - this preps the dl-fast-load rust module for installation

-4. Return to the root DeepLynx directory with `cd ../../` and run `npm upgrade && npm ci`.
+3. Return to the root DeepLynx directory with `cd ../../` and run `npm upgrade && npm ci`.

-5. Copy and rename `.env-sample` to `.env`.
+4. Copy and rename `.env-sample` to `.env`.

-6. Update `.env` file.
+5. Update `.env` file.
 See the `readme` or comments in the file itself for details.

-7. To build the database using docker, follow step **a**.
+6. To build the database using docker, follow step **a**.
 To use a dedicated PostgreSQL database, follow step **b**.
 Then continue to step 8.

-- 7a) Building the database using Docker:
+- 6a) Building the database using Docker:
      - Ensure Docker is installed.
 You can find the download here: https://www.docker.com/products/docker-desktop.
      - Run `npm run docker:postgres:build` to create a docker image containing a Postgres data source.
      - Mac users may need to create the directory to mount to the docker container at `/private/var/lib/docker/basedata`.
 If this directory does not exist, please create it (you may need to use `sudo` as in `sudo mkdir /private/var/lib/docker/basedata`).